Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 Integration with a source code provider can sometimes not work as you expect:

 - When you first view the source code or commits, this starts the process of generating the data to display.
 It may take several minutes for this data to properly load.
 You will see a message on the page explaining that the 'cache' is building.
 Please refresh the page after a few minutes and try again.
 - If SpiraPlan does not display the login page, look for an error message (either on the page or in the Application Event Log) that says "Could not load file or assembly".
-If you get this error, it is probably because the GitProvider.dll or some of its dependent assemblies are not in the correct folder of the SpiraPlan installation.
+If you get this error, it is probably because the source code provider dll or some of its dependent assemblies are not in the correct folder of the SpiraPlan installation.
+If you installed these yourself, make sure you are using the correct 32 bit or 64 bit version of the files.
+Download the correct version > from the Inflectra website, and overwrite the files in the > VersionControl folder.
 - If SpiraPlan reports that the source code login information is incorrect, double check the source code settings (at the system admin level and for the specific product).
 Note, product settings over-ride system level settings for source code.
 Make sure the login information is correct and that the user specified can access to all branches of the source code.

 ## Source Code File List
 When you click on Developing \> Source Code on the global navigation bar, you will be taken to the source code repository file list screen.
 This shows you all file in the current folder and the current branch.
-You can sort and filter this list, or browse the different pages of files (up to 500 commits can be displayed on the page at any one time).
+You can change the branch, sort and filter this list, or browse the different pages of files (up to 500 files can be displayed on the page at any one time).

 ![](img/Source_Code_394.png)